What is a swale

 Over time, the gaps around the rocks will eventually fill in with soil and organic matter but by then my fruit tree will be large enough with a deep, strong root mass and will no longer need my irrigation system anyway.

-The image below shows a top view of how this should look.
+This image shows a top view of how this should look.

 It’s been raining here so now is the perfect time to install such passive irrigation techniques.
 Why not run outside and create your own watery oasis!?